 Digital Skills for Democracy

 How can we find out if information about elections or political issues is something we can trust?
-In Digital Skill for Democracy, students think about the importance of having trustworthy information before making a decision on a political or electoral issue.
+In Digital Skills for Democracy, students think about the importance of having trustworthy information before making a decision on a political or electoral issue.
 To reflect on the impact of false and misleading information in politics, students explore a series of scenarios designed to teach five strategies for verifying information.

 Teaching "Digital Skills for Democracy" video